Calibrated Test-Time Guidance for Bayesian Inference: Experiments

 \subsection{Black Hole Imaging}

-In this experiment, we evaluate CBG on the black hole imaging task proposed by \citet{zheng2025inversebench}, on a diffusion model trained on black hole images by \cite{Mizuno_2022}.
-This task is designed to evaluate different guidance methods in a standardized way.
+In this experiment, we apply our method to scientific inference, where having a calibrated posterior is important.
+In particular, we choose the black hole imaging task proposed by \citet{zheng2025inversebench} with a diffusion prior trained on images by \citet{Mizuno_2022}.
+The task provides 100 problem instances, each consisting of a reference solution $x^*$ as well as a corresponding radio-telescope measurement $y$.

-This task was chosen because having a calibrated estimator is especially valuable for scientific data and imaging applications.
-In the domain of natural images, the generation of visually pleasing results that score high in likelihood is often the primary goal, while distributional aspects like compliance with the true posterior are secondary.

-In particular, it provides an unconditional diffusion model which acts as the prior $p(x)$ as well as 100 samples consisting of a reference solution as well as a corresponding radio-telescope measurement.
 The likelihood function $p(y \mid x)$ measures the compatibility of an image $x$ with a given observation $y$.
+The task is to reconstruct the image from that measurement.